 Adding to all this, according to the Global E-Waste Monitor (GEM) 2020, the world generated 53.6 million metric tons of e-waste in 2019, up 21% in just five years, and only 17.4% of it was officially documented, properly collected, and recycled.

 From sending emails to digital downloads, searches, and payments, every digital action involves big data processing and file storage.
-In order to achieve sustainable software engineering, performance testing strategies that consider the digital carbon footprint is a great ally.
+As you can see, achieving sustainable software engineering should be a priority.
+For this being done, building strategies for performance testing services that take into account the digital carbon footprint can be a great ally.

 What can we do to achieve this?
 What specific actions can be taken to achieve these goals?
 We talked about all this with Mercedes Quintero, CEO of Qualitas Test Team; Federico Toledo, COO at Abstracta; and Andréi Guchin, leader of Abstracta’s performance testing hub.